THE STRUCTURE AND FUNCTION OF NEURONS

 SEROTONIN

 Serotonin is an inhibitory neurotransmitter.
-It is important for behaviour, sleep, and memory.
+It is essential for behaviour, sleep, and memory.
 It helps regulate emotional stability and maintains good mood, serenity and optimism.
-It promotes contentment and is responsible for normal sleep.
+It promotes contentment and supports regular sleep.

 IMBALANCE